-According to FMT\MTD.1c and FMT\SMF.1, the TSF allows only the administrator who has been identified and authenticated by TSF\AUT to query and modify the values of the SSL settings which are a collection of the values relating to HTTPS communication and IPP-SSL communication (TSF data).
+According to FMT\SMF.1, the TSF has a management function to query and modify the values of the SSL settings which are a collection of the values relating to HTTPS communication and IPP-SSL communication (TSF data).
+This TSF allows only the administrator who has been identified and authenticated by TSF\AUT to use this management function according to FMT\MTD.1c.

-By enabling or disabling each of HTTPS and IPP-SSL communications, the behaviour of the network protection function can be changed.
+According to FMT\SMF.1, the TSF has a management function in which by enabling or disabling each of HTTPS and IPP-SSL communications, the behaviour of the network protection function can be changed.
 When any of HTTPS or IPP-SSL communications is disabled, the network protection function behaves with those communications disabled.
-The TSF only allows the administrator who has been identified and authenticated by TSF\AUT to change the behaviour according to FMT\MOF.1c.
+The TSF only allows the administrator who has been identified and authenticated by TSF\AUT to modify the behaviour according to FMT\MOF.1c.